manel1874/private-phylogenetic-analysis/README.md

-# Quantum private phylogenetic analysis
+# QuPPA - Quantum private phylogenetic analysis

 An application that securely computes phylogenetic trees based on the PHYLIP package, secure multiparty computation and quantum technologies.
 It is based on the [QSHY](https://github.com/manel1874/QSHY/tree/dev-cq-phylip) framework.